-This may have been a year of criticism of the use of social media, particularly in politics, but nonetheless, social media also helped recognize and promote positive events as well.
+There has been increasing criticism of the use of social media, particularly in politics, but nonetheless, social media also helped recognize and promote positive events as well.

-The top moments of were measured by how frequently a topic was mentioned in Facebook posts made between January 1 and November 1, 2017.
-To put this list together, mentions were analyzed in an aggregated, anonymized way and then ranked to create a snapshot of the year on Facebook.
+The top moments of were measured by how frequently a topic was mentioned in a single day on Facebook made between January 1 and November 11, 2018.

 Group Activities and Discussion Questions: